 Did you take the red pill or the blue pill?

 In order to think, we need something to think about.
 We need input before we can output.
 The problem is, our brains filter the input and distort the output.
-Just like the invisible peanut butter, we do not see what we are looking at or believe the real truth, rather a censored version based on our filters.
+Just like the invisible peanut butter, we do not see what we are looking at, rather a censored version based on our filters.

 One of these filters is called Gestalt.
 Gestalt is a Germanic word that means “tuned in” or status quo.